ualers/Ai_moving_the_mouse_randomly/README.md

-# Artificial intelligence moving the mouse
+# 🖱️Artificial intelligence moving the mouse

 📚This is an artificial intelligence for moving the mouse